 - The M3ix flywheel and drive mechanism is in the back away from the sweat zone.

 - M3ix indoor cycle has a fixed-flywheel drive.

 Keiser M3iX spin bike features an 8 pounds steel flywheel.
 It’s proven that for spin bikes with magnetic resistance, single belt drive and the combination of big and small pullies, the flywheel weight is not a factor for smooth pedal motion.

 A good example of that would be the four models of best seller Keiser indoor bikes.
 All the Keiser M Series bikes have 8-Lb flywheels and still manage to give you the most natural road feeling in indoor cycling that you can get.

-The reason behind this is the belt, magnetic resistance and both the big and small pullies.
+The reason behind this is the belt, magnetic resistance which is what you need to consider when buying a spin bike.
 What I like the most about the Keiser M3ix flywheel is that it is away from the sweat zone.

 This means the salty sweat won’t get into the bearing, drive system, magnets and on the flywheel.
 So while it reduces the maintenance, it also requires less cleaning.

 Keiser M3iX commercial bike is made with safety in mind.
 There is a nice looking red guard around the flywheel to protect the flywheel and your shins.

 M3ix bike is bidirectional so when you pedal backward, the flywheel turns backward.
 This great indoor cycle gives you a 360-degree pedal stroke which makes the motion more fluid rather than up and down.